-A new report highlights the importance of estate planning for owners of family businesses.
+A new report highlights the importance of estate planning for family business owners of family businesses.
 The report notes that the recession of 2008 resulted in many laid off workers creating their own businesses in order to provide for themselves financially.
 The availability of the Internet and low-cost websites helped many of these smaller businesses thrive.
 Today, family businesses account for 50% of the gross domestic product in the United States.
 Similarly, 35% of Fortune 500 companies are private companies or are public companies that families control.

 For all of these family business owners, creating an estate plan is essential.
 The report identifies five key issues that can be addressed through estate planning: